PurpleKingdomGames/indigo-website/indigodocs/information/performance.md

 Well, two slightly disappointing observations that we've made about 2D games during Indigo's development:

 1. Most 2D games on the market don't actually have that many elements on screen at any one time - there's only so much screen real estate available for use when you have no real perspective or depth.
 (Naturally there are exceptions)
-2. Most game logic is quite straight forward.
+2. Most game logic is quite straight forward, and revolve around a few core mechanics.
 The complexity is in how the elements interact.

-Knowing that, Indigo absolutely is fast enough without you have to do anything clever or special, and still being able to hit 60 frames per second.
+With that in mind then: Indigo is fast enough that you should not have to do anything clever or special to be able to hit a respectable frame rate for most games.

 ### Start on the assumption that it will be fast enough